SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that keeps information about all submissions made by few participants, and prints the final results and statistics about each language that the participants submitted their solutions in.
+Create a program that keeps information about exam submissions, and prints the final results and statistics about each language that the participants submitted their solutions in.

 You will be receiving lines of input in the following format: "\{**username**\}-\{**language**\}-\{**points**\}", until you receive "**exam finished**".